jotapato/og_theme_switch/README.txt

 -- CONFIGURATION --

 * Configure user permissions in Administer >> User management >> Permissions >>
-  changetehem module:
+  og_theme_switch module:

   - administer change theme

-    Users in roles with the "administer change theme" permission will see the administration page and can choose which themes belogn to each group.
+    Users in roles with the "administer theme switch" permission will see the administration page and can choose which themes belogn to each group.

   - theme switch